-Kyle slipped out from his daydream, returning his attention to an Unggoy cashier waiting expectantly for a response.
+Kyle slipped out of his daydream, returning his attention to an Unggoy cashier waiting expectantly for a response.

 "Oh right!
 Sorry…" he apologized as he ran some numbers on his omni-tool.
 After fiddling around on the Extranet for half an hour, he found a store selling a Pillar of Autumn model.
-It wasn't the nicest looking location and of course the price was jacked up due to demand, but beggars couldn't be choosers in this case.
+It wasn't the nicest looking location and of course the price was jacked up due to demand, but beggars couldn't be choosers today.

 "All righty!
 Credits all got and gift wrapped tight!"
 The Unggoy chirped as he worked the store terminal.
 "Shipping it in…two days."